-TSMC guides third-quarter revenue up at least 15 percent on new mobile devices launch
+TSMC guides Q3 revenue higher, but wary of currency blows

 2 Min Read

-TAIPEI (Reuters) - Taiwan Semiconductor Manufacturing Co, the world's largest contract chipmaker and a key Apple supplier, forecast third-quarter revenue to rise at least 15 percent from the last quarter due to new mobile devices-related product launches.
+TAIPEI (Reuters) - Taiwan Semiconductor Manufacturing, the world's largest contract chipmaker and a key Apple supplier, forecast third-quarter revenue to rise after a traditionally weak second quarter that was also hit by unfavourable currency moves.

+Taiwan's most valuable company said that new gadget launches in the second half, particularly smartphones, will help boost its revenue for the quarter ending in September by at least 15 percent versus the June quarter, which suffered from the appreciation of the Taiwanese currency against the U.S. dollar.

+"Almost 100 percent of our revenue is in US dollars...In the last two quarters, the appreciation has had a very big impact on our revenue," Chief Financial Officer Lora Ho told reporters on Thursday.

-Taiwan's most valuable company, which has a market capitalisation that exceeds Intel Corp's, said on Thursday revenue for the July-Sept quarter will be between $8.12 billion and $8.22 billion, compared to the $7.06 billion posted for the April-June quarter.
+TSMC, which has a market capitalisation that exceeds Intel Corp's, said revenue for the July-September quarter will be between $8.12 billion and $8.22 billion, compared to the $7.06 billion posted for the April-June quarter.

 TSMC and its rivals are riding a boom in demand for chips that power smartphones and computer servers, driving sharp gains in their shares.
 South Korea's Samsung Electronics Co last week estimated a record quarterly operating profit for April-June.

-Apple is gearing up to launch its latest iPhone version, and analysts expect TSMC and some other suppliers to benefit from it.
+Apple is gearing up to launch its 10th anniversary iPhone, and analysts expect TSMC and some other suppliers to benefit from it.

-TSMC's brighter outlook came after its second-quarter net profit fell 8.6 percent from the same period a year ago due to a seasonally weaker quarter and an "unfavorable foreign exchange rate", the company said.

-TSMC also said it will from this quarter offer revenue guidance in U.S. dollar terms, a departure from denoting it in Taiwan dollars, because of the unfavorable on-year appreciation of the local currency, which it said has been making its revenue appear less than it was.

-Revenue in U.S. dollar terms fell 5.9 percent in the second quarter from the previous quarter, but was up 3.2 percent from a year ago, the company said.
+The company said that from this quarter it will offer revenue guidance in U.S. dollar terms, a departure from denoting it in Taiwan dollars.
+Revenue in U.S. dollars fell 5.9 percent in the second quarter from the previous quarter, but was up 3.2 percent from a year ago, it said.

 ($1 = 30.2730 Taiwan dollars)